RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 SFT can be used to solve a single problem or a collection of problems.
 It focuses on a future where the problems do not exist, or where they are less troublesome.
 It avoids any focus on the problems themselves or on their causes.

 Research has shown that these elements of SFBT are the things that enable people to discover solutions to their problems very quickly.
-SFT rapidly creates hope, and it gives members control over the process of solving their problems.
+SFT rapidly creates hope, and it gives members complete control over the solutions to their their problems.

 # Getting started

 You might offer the possibility of SFT during a normal active listening chat.
 Then, if the member agrees, begin the SFT in your next chat.

+Offering SFT is not always appropriate.
+The professional therapists at 7 Cups are in a better position to help members solve their problems, and you should refer members for professional therapy whenever that is possible for them.

-It is best not to mix active listening and SFT in the same chat, because the techniques differ.
+If you do offer SFT, it is best not to mix active listening and SFT in the same chat, because the techniques differ.
 The differences will be explored later in this guide.

 To provide SFT and solve a member's problems, arrange your chats with the member somewhat like a therapist would.
 Arrange for each chat to last a fixed time—maybe 45 minutes, maybe an hour, maybe 90 minutes.